TormStorm/jagex-launcher-linux/README.md

 ## Installing Wine

-To install Wine with all the necessary dependencies head over to GloriousEggroll's Blog on [How to get out of Wine Dependency hell](https://www.gloriouseggroll.tv/how-to-get-out-of-wine-dependency-hell) and follow the instructions for your distribution.
+To install Wine with all the necessary dependencies head over to GloriousEggroll website and in the Wine (Linux) category you will find a page called "How to get out of Wine Dependency hell" Follow the instructions for your distribution.
 Make sure you also install WineTricks as it's needed for the next step.

 ## Installing .NET Framework
 Open a terminal and start Winetricks with following command `winetricks --force`